What distance should I use for auto focus calibration?

 Measuring the target distance does not need to be exact, the Target Distance Tool provides a 'minimum recommended distance' not an absolute distance for calibration.
 If users do wish to measure exactly the measurement should be from the camera sensor (usually marked on top of the camera).

-The document What’s the correct distance to run tests at? contains further useful information and explains why target distance is important and why the distance used does not need to be precisely measured in most cases.
+The page FoCal Target contains further useful information and explains why target distance is important and why the distance used does not need to be precisely measured in most cases.

 With zoom lenses treat each end of the zoom range as effectively different prime lenses, it's worth reading the FAQ entry How do you calibrate zoom lenses? for more details.